cakephp/docs/en/models/behaviors.rst

 callbacks allow your behaviors to capture events in attached models and augment the parameters or splice in additional behavior.

-All behavior callbacks are fired **before** the model/behavior callbacks are:
+All behavior callbacks are fired **before** the model callbacks are:

 -  ``beforeFind``
 -  ``afterFind``